MASLAB/kitbot-how-to/README.md

 Alternatively, you can press the Pi's small power button near the SD card slot.

 ## Getting ROS message from Pi (ETHERNET ONLY)
+### Fix a setup bug
+> [!IMPORTANT]
+> There is a bug in the Pi's setup that makes ROS2 messages from the Pi not forwarding to your local computer.
+To fix this, either come by the staff's desk, or try this if you are familiar with editing text files from the terminal:
+> 1. Open `~/.bashrc`
+> 2. Remove the line `export FASTDDS_BUILTIN_TRANSPORTS=LARGEDATA`
+> 3. Save and reboot the Pi
+> Sorry for the trouble!

-Due to restriction on MIT WiFi networks, ROS2 messages can only be forwarded through Ethernet connection.
+Due to restrictions on MIT WiFi networks, ROS2 messages can only be forwarded through Ethernet connection.
 To try this out:

 1. Do [FizzBuzz exercise](https://github.com/MASLAB/ROS2_FizzBuzz) on the Pi through SSH or VSCode Remote.
 2. Also have at least fizzbuzz_interfaces on your local ROS2 workspace.